unkatoi/LinuxLearning/Linux/LinuxShortcuts.md

 - ### `Ctrl + Shift + N` - Opens a **new terminal window**.

 - ### `Ctrl + 0` - Resets font size to the original size.

+- ### `Shift + ⬆️/⬇️`  - Scrolls up(⬆️) or down(⬇️) in the terminal window one line at a time. (if you hold the keys it will keep scrolling)

+- ### `Ctrl + ⬅️/➡️:` - moves cursor backward(⬅️) or forward(➡️) one word (each sequence of letters and/or numbers seperated by characters) at a time.

+- ### `Tab` - completes a text(file path) that you've written if you press once (I've noticed that it doesn't work with command completions only with files and folders).
+If you press twice it shows all possible completions for the path you've written for examples [check picture and in notes bellow](https://github.com/unkatoi/LinuxLearning/edit/LinuxFolder/Linux/LinuxShortcuts.md)

 # You can find more or add new ones in the `Settings` -> `Keyboard` -> `Application Shortcuts`
 # OR `Right click` terminal -> `Preferences` -> `Shortcuts`